Generative Adversarial Reduced Order Modelling: Discussion

 \section{Discussion}

-In this study, we proposed GAROM, a generative adversarial reduce order modeling approach to tackle parametric PDE problems.
+In this study, we proposed GAROM, a generative adversarial reduced order modeling approach to tackle parametric PDE problems.
 The presented methodology is also extended to a regularized version (r-GAROM) in case the solution for the PDE is unique.
 The methodology is general, and applicable to a variety of ROM problems.
-The latter is tested on three parametric benchmarks for different latent dimensions, showing very promising results in data-driven modeling.
+The GAROM and r-GAROM methods are tested on three parametric benchmarks for different latent dimensions, showing very promising results in data-driven modeling.
 Among the deep learning approaches for ROM, r-GAROM outperforms in terms of accuracy in model prediction all of them in seven out of nine tests.
 Moreover, this approach seems to be more resilient to overfitting.
-The POD demonstrates again here its great robustness and applicability in ROM methods, but it emerges in these examples the high difference between train and test errors in the case the POD is not able to properly detect the latent dimension of the problem --- e.g. due to nonlinearity.
+With respect to POD, it emerges in these examples the POD models have a high difference between train and test errors when the \reviewerB{POD is not able to efficiently capture the underlying behavior represented by the snapshot} --- e.g. due to nonlinearity.
 Differently, GAROM and its variation do not suffer from poor generalization, resulting in a more reliable model, despite the lack of precision in some tests.
 Surprisingly, it also shows any dependence between the $l_2$ relative mean error and the latent dimension we use in the discriminator, making it less sensitive to this parameter.
 It must be repeated that, with the GAROM approach, we are not projecting data on a reduced space, but the inner dimension is only used in the discriminator autoencoder.
-The adversarial approach combined with the proposed regularisation seems also helpful to stabilize the training in terms of loss trend, making such an approach practically less difficult to hyper-parameters tuning.
-Finally, the statistical approach allows to compute the variance learned by the generator, making it possible to quantify the uncertainty of predictions applying different statistical strategies.
+The adversarial approach combined with the proposed regularisation seems also helpful to stabilize the training in terms of loss trend, making such an approach practically less difficult to tune the hyper-parameters.
+Finally, the statistical approach allows the computation of the variance learned by the generator, making it possible to quantify the uncertainty of predictions applying different statistical strategies.